Supervised Learning Has a Geometric Blind Spot

 \subsection{Layer-Wise Probe Analysis}

-All methods except B0 suppress early-layer features (L1 31--32\%).
-The distinctive PMH signature is the \emph{combination}: competitive L1 suppression \emph{and} strong deep-layer retention (0.916 at $\sigma{=}0.1$ vs.\ 0.768 for B0 and 0.937 for E1 no PMH).
-The gap between E1 no PMH and E1 (PMH) is attributable specifically to the matching term $\|\phi(x)-\phi(x+\delta)\|^2$: both models use identical two-view training, but PMH adds representation alignment, which tightens deep-layer stability beyond what noise exposure alone provides.
-PMH repairs the blind spot at the representation level not by suppressing early texture features (which all methods do), but by ensuring that deep semantic features remain coherent under perturbation.
-Full probe curves in Figure~A2 (Appendix~\ref{app:layer}).
+All methods except ERM suppress early-layer features.
+PMH's signature is competitive early suppression with strong deep-layer retention (0.916 at $\sigma{=}0.1$ vs.\ 0.768 for ERM).
+The gap between two-view and PMH is attributable to the matching term.
+Full probe curves in Figure~\ref{fig:a2} (Appendix~\ref{app:layer}).